Monadex-Labs/monadex-frontend-v1/README.md

 added button folder index.ts for buttons added folders application , burn , mint, raffle, swap, transaction , users added bg-img + color = first iteration we can improve it later
+---
+added actions, reducer, and currently pending on hooks for swap added actions, reducer for user and working on hooks for user added new constants on index.ts = constants folder added tools + index on utils folder

+todo : finish wallet state folder hooks, then use this folder for swap hooks and user

+estimated time to finish everything clean: 1 week